 Say your church bakes the best pies on the planet, your handmade crafts are the nicest around, or you or you friends make pretty fine music, we'd love to hear from you.
 If at some point during the summer you'd like to pitch a tent or park your airstream and set a spell, please call ahead...that's just good manners.
 Connie Ammons can be famously reached at 304-879-5500, 304-879-5372, or email@example.com.

-Please join us for the last blast of summer vacay, before your kids head back to school!
-The annual Frontier Festival will be held 22-23, right here at the park.
+Please join us for a welcome breath of Spring!
+The 26th annual Ramp Festival will be held April 23-24, right here at the park.
 And you needn't travel far in order to have a good time!
 Back this year, by popular demand is the Taylortown Church and their excellent cooks...God willing they'll bring pie!
-And introducing the lovely Pastor Wanda, who will be conducting our open-air church services this year!
+Pastor Wanda will be back, once again conducting our open-air church services!

 Home Ramp Festival Purple Martin Festival Frontier Festival